Sea Turtle FAQs

 12. If I see a nesting sea turtle, what do I do?

-If you encounter a nesting female, immediately call us or the police who will contact us.
+If you encounter a nesting female, immediately call us at 727-501-5581.
 You should stay a good distance (20 feet) behind her and outside of her sightline.
 Never use flash photography or attempt to touch her.
 Please gently encourage other beach visitors to keep a respectful distance.

 13. How many turtle babies hatch at one time?

 A nest of circa 115 eggs (see question 10) will typically hatch anytime between 50 and 60 days after the nest is laid, but it could be five days on either side (rarely more).
 Hatching typically occurs between 9 pm and 5 am.
 Nature does not perform to a human timetable.
 We have a rough idea of when the nests will hatch but we don't know which day within that window or what time of night the nest will hatch.
 Most nights, we don't witness a hatch.
-If you see an unattended nest hatch, call Sea Turtle Trackers immediately, leave the hatchlings undisturbed (never touch them or shine lights/use flash photography) and if possible stay at the nest until a staff member arrives.
+If you see a nest hatch, call Sea Turtle Trackers immediately at 727-501-5581, leave the hatchlings undisturbed (never touch them or shine lights/use flash photography).
 Respectfully advise others to stay back from the turtles.

 14. Can I touch the turtles/hatchlings?
 When they hatch can I help them get to the water?
 What do I do if I find disoriented hatchlings making for Gulf Blvd?

 Sea turtles and their hatchlings are protected by Federal law and it is a violation of the law to touch, feed or interfere in any way with these creatures.
-It is our objective for the nesting and hatching process to be as natural as possible and we only intervene if the hatchlings disorient or are caged (see question 13 above).
+It is our objective for the nesting and hatching process to be as natural as possible and we only intervene if the hatchlings disorient.
 Only those operating under a State FWC permit are allowed to interact with the turtles and their hatchlings.
 Disoriented hatchlings are those moving away from the Gulf towards artificial light/Gulf Blvd into the dunes, condos, parking lots or streets.
-If you are unsure a hatchling is disoriented or in trouble, call the phone number below and continue to observe the hatchling from a distance until assistance arrives.
+If you are unsure a hatchling is disoriented or in trouble, call the 727-501-5581 and continue to observe the hatchling from a distance until assistance arrives.
 If you see any disoriented hatchlings on the beach please call us immediately at 727-744-6524 or 727-501-5581 for instructions.
-Do not put hatchlings in any water, feed them or return them to the ocean.
+Do not put hatchlings in any water, feed them or place them in the Gulf.
 You may be instructed to place them in a bucket with some sand and cover the bucket with a towel; we'll have one of our volunteers come get them from you.
 Thank you for keeping an eye out for these turtle babies.
 Note: it is illegal for individuals to keep sea turtle or hatchlings, so call us right away.
 Or call the Florida Fish and Wildlife Conservation Commission (FWC) Division of Law Enforcement at 1-888-404-FWCC (3922) or *FWC from your cell phone

 15. Where do hatchlings go once they are in the water?
 What do they eat?